Following a long and successful career in sales and marketing I retrained as a counsellor following the birth of my daughter in 1995.

 - help and support for carers

-I work with children of school age (aged 5 and over), families, individuals and couples.
+I work with children of school age (aged 12 and over), families and individuals.
 I also run bespoke workplace wellbeing groups for companies and organisations who wish to improve the physical and emotional health of their employees.

 £50 per hour for qualified counsellors